 At all times, student employees are not permitted to work more than 40 hours per week.
-However, in the event that a student employee does work more than 40 hours per week while performing the duties of an on-campus job, he or she will be paid time-and-a-half for those hours considered overtime.
+However, in the event that a student employee does work more than 40 hours per week while performing the duties of an on-campus job, he or she will be compensated for overtime at a rate equal to one-and-one half times the regular hourly rate for all hours worked in excess of 40 hours in a workweek.